Explore the power and majesty of Scotland’s castles on this tour from Edinburgh to the Highlands.

 You return back to Thainstone House Hotel later for another overnight.

-Day 3 Your tour heads further north today and starts the day with a visit to Fyvie Castle near Turriff, which will open its doors especially for our party at 9.30.
-Fyvie Castle dates back to the 13th century and has a fine collection of arms and armour as well as 17th century tapestries and opulent Edwardian interiors.You then continue, travelling through beautiful scenery and on to Nairn, where lunch will be taken at nearby Brodie Castle.
+Your tour heads further north today and starts the day with a visit to Fyvie Castle near Turriff, which will open its doors especially for our party at 9.30.
+Fyvie Castle dates back to the 13th century and has a fine collection of arms and armour as well as 17th century tapestries and opulent Edwardian interiors.You then continue, travelling through beautiful scenery and on to Nairn, where lunch will be taken near to Brodie Castle.
 Then you have time to explore the castle further.
 Dating from the 16th century, this imposing castle stands in rich Morayshire parkland.
 It has very unusual plasterwork and a major art collection and tells the fascinating story of the Brodie family.

 In the afternoon you will be able to take the Clan Walk at the Culloden Visitor Centre.
 The Clan Stone Walkway is designed to commemorate the Scottish Clans and their clansmen who fought at the battle of Culloden with a special Insignia Stone.
 The Clans are represented with their individual Crest and personal inscription.